mcrider/azimuth-core/docs/development.md

 #### Page files

-*   <pre class="inline">[page_name].css</pre>Any styles specific to the page.
+*   `[page_name].css` Any styles specific to the page.
 Note that this CSS is compiled into the main CSS file and will affect elements outside of the page.
+A good practice is to scope this CSS within a high-level selector (e.g. a class) in your template.
-*   <pre class="inline">[page_name].html</pre>Describes the layout of the page.
+*   `[page_name].html` Describes the layout of the page.
-*   <pre class="inline">[page_name].js</pre>Registers the page to make it available to the system.
+*   `[page_name].js` Registers the page to make it available to the system.
 It is important to edit this when creating a new page.
 You may also add event handlers and other javascript you want executed on this page (see the [meteor.js docs](http://docs.meteor.com/#templates_api) for more information)
-*   <pre class="inline">[page_name]_edit.html</pre>What you will see when editing the page.
-All fields are specified in this file using the form helper method and block zones.
+*   `[page_name]_edit.html` What you will see when editing the page.
+All fields are specified in this file using the form helper methods and block zones.
-*   <pre class="inline">[page_name]_edit.js</pre>Code needed to make the page's edit page work.
-You probably don't need to modify this.

 #### Creating a new page template

-The easiest way to create a new page template is to copy an existing one and rename it (including each file's filename and the template name inside the code).
+The easiest way to create a new page template is to copy an existing one from Github and rename it (including each file's filename and the template name inside the code).
 You are then free to edit the page layout in the [page_name].html file and add/remove fields in the [page_name]_edit.html file.
-You may also just want to tweak the layout or fields for an existing page.
+Place your new page template anywhere within your project (usually within its own folder in the client/ directory)

 ### Blocks